Financial statement compilations

 - For Private or Personal Liability Companies

-- If the business holds assets in fiduciary capacity for unrelated persons, and assets exceed R5 million over the Financial Year – AFS in the new XBRL format is required; or
+- If the business holds assets in a fiduciary capacity for unrelated persons, and assets exceed R5 million over the Financial Year

-- If the business is not managed by owners and Public Interest Score is below 100 and Financial Statements are compiled internally – Only Independent Reviewed Financials may be required, which means that the submission in new XBRL format is not mandatory; or
+- If the business is not managed by owners and Public Interest Score is below 100 and AFS are compiled internally – only Independent Reviewed Financials may be required (which means that the submission in new XBRL format is not mandatory)

-- If your business’ Public Interest Score is over 349 and your Financial Statements are compiled by an independent party – AFS in the new XBRL format is required; or
+- If your business’ Public Interest Score is over 349 and your AFS are compiled by an independent party

 - Your business is not managed by owners and the Public Interest Score is between 100 and 349 and Financials are compiled by an independent party – Only Independent Reviewed Financials may be required and submission in new XBRL format will not be mandatory.